2022 NCAA DI Men’s Indoor Track & Field Rating Index – Week 1

-The Razorbacks sit No. 1 in the first installment of the NCAA Division I Men’s Indoor Track & Field National TFRI, which was released on Monday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
-This marks the first time since Week 6 of the 2016 season that Arkansas has been ranked No. 1 indoors by the USTFCCCA Computers.
+Here is the first installment of the NCAA Division I Men’s Indoor Track & Field National TFRI, as released on Monday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+No marks from previous seasons have been used, which means this objective list is compiled solely of current marks from the 2022 indoor track & field season.

 NCAA Division I — Men's Indoor Track & Field

 All TFRI Reports

 The Eyes of Texas are upon the rest of the nation as the Longhorns sit No. 1 after the first few weeks of the season.
 Texas has turned in eight marks that reside among the top-10 nationally in their respective events, including three in the 800 alone from Crayton Carrozza (No. 3, 1:48.40), Yusef Bizimana (No. 5, 1:48.75) and Cole Lindhorst (No. 7, 1:48.86).
 Two of those athletes are also on the Longhorns’ top-ranked DMR (Carrozza and Lindhorst).
 Let’s not forget about Tripp Piperi, who cemented his spot at No. 2 in the shot put this past weekend at 20.99m (68-10½).

 Kentucky sits No. 2 with six top-10 marks of its own.
 Kennedy Lightner had a heck of a weekend for the Wildcats at the Red Raider Open, as he notched the nation’s second-fastest mark in the 200 of 20.52 and anchored Kentucky’s 4×400 relay team to a thrilling win, which also sent that foursome to the top of the national chart.
 Dwight St. Hillaire, one of the four athletes also on that 4×400, clocked the nation’s second-fastest open 400 of the young season at 46.11.